Earth Jurisprudence - Earth Law

 Our planet Earth in its present mode of florescence is being devastated.
 This devastation is being fostered and protected by legal, political and economic establishments that exalt the human community while offering no protection to the non-human modes of being.
 There is an urgent need for a Jurisprudence (system of governance) which recognizes that the well-being of the integral world community is primary, and that human well-being is derivative - an Earth Jurisprudence.
 Thomas Berry

-The many interrelated crises, which we are living through now - from mass species extinction to climate change and social and economic inequity - are the result of a radical break in human principles of governance over the last few centuries, where law has been used to legitimise social and ecological destruction.
+The many interrelated crises, which we are living through now - from mass species extinction to climate change and social and economic inequity - are the result of an alarming breach in human principles of governance over the last few centuries, where law has been used to legitimise social and ecological destruction.
 Short-term human interests, fuelled by an insatiable drive to accumulate money and power, have been enshrined in law in total disregard for the well-being of the larger Earth Community.
 This is reflected by the fact that in 1886 corporations were granted the same rights as individuals, without reciprocal responsibilities.
 However, the rights of other Living Beings have not been recognised.

 Earth Jurisprudence provides the foundation for restoring a mutually enhancing relationship between humanity and Nature.
 It calls on humans to fulfill their responsibilities to the wider Earth Community - to maintain the health of the Earth as a whole and all the different species living on Earth.
 As Thomas Berry pointed out, Nature herself and indigenous peoples who live according to their traditional systems of ecological governance, are sources of inspiration.
 Earth Jurisprudence gives a name to the philosophy which is embodied in indigenous customs and norms around the world which has been universally practised over centuries as a way of life.
 This includes the ancestral traditions of Europe, such as the Greeks and the Celts.